-Hidden Iceland tagging in to answer some of your frequently asked questions?
+Hidden Iceland tagging in to answer some of your frequently asked questions (updated 12th February 2022)?

 As Holly mentioned, this is a rather small effusive volcanic eruption in Iceland, with very little ash.
-So, despite the fact that it is less than 30 minutes drive to the Keflavik International Airport, flights have not been altered at all.
-Therefore, as long as this eruption continues to erupt in the same way before stopping, we don’t envisage any widespread flight cancellations like in the Eyjafjallajökull eruption in 2010.
+So, despite the fact that it is less than 30 minutes drive to the Keflavik International Airport, flight schedules were not altered at all.
+Therefore, in lieu of another eruption in the area, we thankfully didn’t have endure widespread flight cancellations like in the Eyjafjallajökull eruption in 2010.

 Is it safe to go that close to the volcano?

-This is a truly unique volcanic eruption in Iceland.
-It is small and and mainly lava (effusive).
-That means that with a great deal of monitoring and protection from the Icelandic authorities you can visit the volcano site.
-This doesn’t mean it is safe though.
+This was a truly unique volcanic eruption in Iceland.
+It was small and mainly lava (effusive).
+That means that with a great deal of monitoring and protection from the Icelandic authorities we were able to visit the volcano site while it was erupting.
+This didn’t mean it was safe though.
 Volcanic eruptions are unpredictable and can change at any moment so even with these safeguards in place there were plenty of days during that time that we chose not to go (or were forced not to go in some cases) due to increased gas levels and dangerous activity.

-The biggest concern, at present, is the level of toxic gases being released alongside the lava.
+The biggest concern, at present, is the level of toxic gases.
 The danger of lava can be obvious and observable.
 A build up of gas cannot.
 Most of these gases cannot be detected by smell and can build up quickly, especially in a valley area like at Geldingadalur.
 Thankfully, the gas levels have diminished since the eruption stopped but they are by no means gone.
 We keep a gas monitor on us at all times, just in case.